Mrian07/Proyeksi/docs/installation-and-operations/configuration/repositories/README.md

 ### Use the Apache wrapper script

-Similar to the integration we use ourselves for the packager-based installation, you can set up Apache to manage repositories using the remote hook in OpenProject.
+Similar to the integration we use ourselves for the packager-based installation, you can set up Apache to manage repositories using the remote hook in ProyeksiApp.

 For more information, see the section 'Managing Repositories Remotely'.